-A UE supporting NG-RAN includes a SUCI when a valid 5G-GUTI is not available from the PLMN or equivalent PLMN to which the UE is attempting to register or if requested by the network, during the registration procedure.
+A UE supporting NG-RAN includes a SUCI when a valid 5G-GUTI is not available from the PLMN or equivalent PLMN to which the UE is attempting initial registration or if requested by the network, during the registration procedure.
 The SUCI is a privacy preserving identifier containing the concealed SUPI.

 NOTE: If the home network has not provisioned the public key needed to generate a SUCI, the UE uses "null-scheme" as specified in 3GPP TS 33.501 [12] to generate a SUCI which equals to the SUPI.